 How Does a SCRAM Bracelet Work?

-A SCRAM Bracelet must be worn by the offender 24 hours a day.
-Every 30 minutes the bracelet will take a reading of the offender’s blood alcohol level and store all of the data.
 The device timestamps and dates all of the data.
 The offender is not required to do anything other than wear the bracelet and it does not do much in terms of disrupting their daily routines.
 The bracelet does feature a number of sensors in order to detect any attempts to tamper or remove the device.

 Why the SCRAM Bracelet?

-The SCRAM bracelet was created because of how over populated and expensive jails already are.
+The SCRAM bracelet was created because of how overpopulated and expensive jails already are.
 By wearing a SCRAM Bracelet DUI offenders can be required to wear the bracelet instead of being put in jail.
 These bracelets save the city money and open up more room in the jail for criminals with more severe charges.

 The sole purpose of SCRAM Bracelets was to provide an alternative to locking people up with DUI’s.
 If an individual has a 3rd DUI, whether or not they can get a SCRAM Anklet/Bracelet instead of going to jail depends on their record and where they live.
 In the end, it is going to be the judge’s decision on whether or not an anklet/bracelet is enough.
-Due to the fact that the reason for creating SCRAM bracelets and anklets was to prevent the number of individuals with DUI’s hogging up the jail funds and space, there is a strong possibility in receiving an anklet instead of going to jail.
+Due to the fact that the reason for creating SCRAM bracelets and anklets was to prevent the number of individuals with DUI’s hogging up the jail funds and space, there is a strong possibility of receiving an anklet instead of going to jail.

 Important Things To Note